1. Policy Statement

 6.5.2 Interaction with the Media and Other Agents

-Shannon Group must ensure that all material is presented to the media in a professionally co-ordinated and positive fashion.
+Shannon Heritage must ensure that all material is presented to the media in a professionally co-ordinated and positive fashion.
 All media queries must be referred to Corporate Communications who have primary responsibility in this regard.
 Within a framework agreed with Corporate Communications, relevant employees may be allowed to respond to media queries on matters of which they have particular knowledge.

 For any other external enquiries employees should always consult with management, who will then advise on the appropriate course of action.